-We will determine in our discretion whether either method is appropriate for your intended use of Pay with Revolut.
+We will determine in our discretion whether either method is appropriate for your intended use of Revolut Pay.

 3. Accepting Checkout Payments

-Merchants may use Pay with Revolut to accept Customer Initiated Payments from Revolut users.
+Merchants may use Revolut Pay to accept Customer Initiated Payments from Revolut users.
 This will be most appropriate in a checkout flow where a Customer instructs us to make a one off payment.

 We will provide the necessary functionality for the Customer to identify themselves as a Revolut user and initiate and authenticate the Customer Initiated Payment to you.
 Customers will only be able to initiate a Customer Initiated Payment if they have sufficient funds in their accounts and have authorised it in the manner we require.

 If a Customer does not have sufficient funds in their account or does not authorise the Customer Initiated Payment, it will fail.
 We will let you know that the payment has failed.

 Merchants may also use Revolut Pay to collect Merchant Initiated Payments from Revolut users.